 But I prefer having my smartphone on me while working, if not to listen to a podcast while working out than to keep my phone on me to stay in touch with my goings on of the day.

-The Commercial 14.9 surprisingly doesn’t have a ledge that you can park a smartphone or tablet on, which kind of surprised me.
+The Commercial 14.9 surprisingly doesn’t have a ledge to park a smartphone or tablet on.

 NordicTrack has six different elliptical machines on the market right now, and they are clumped in big brother/little brother pairs.